 - Possible punitive damages against 3M, the manufacturer of these earplugs

-When you need a Colorado 3M Combat Earplugs attorney, you can contact us for a free consultation of your case by clicking here or calling 970-471-7170.
+These faulty products can lead to long term hearing loss and require the assistance of hearing aids or other medical devices.
+Our law firm is here to help veterans that have suffered hearing damage as a result of defective earplugs.
+When you need a Colorado 3M Combat Earplugs attorney, you can contact our law firm for a free consultation of your case by clicking here or calling (970) 471-7170.